-The survey results show that 3.1% of the population aged six and above in Bugesera district have used a computer before and would feel confident using one again, ranking the district 11th among all districts.
+The survey results show that 4% of the population aged six and above in Huye district have used a computer before and would feel confident using one again.
+It is ranked seventh top for computer literacy.

 Among the urban population, 14% can be classified as computer literate, but this applies to only 2% of the rural population.
 Only 4% at national level can be classified as computer literate.